Vitchuu/ambskit/README.md

     toolbox create -i ghcr.io/vitchuu/ambskit
     toolbox enter ambskit

+### Using ZSH

+While this image comes with ZSH, it doesn't enable it out of the box (If you know how, please let me know!)
+However, you can enable it by running

+    chsh -s /bin/zsh

 ### Pull down your config

 Use `chezmoi` to pull down your dotfiles and set up git sync.